awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `KmsKeyId`  <a name="cfn-rds-dbcluster-kmskeyid"></a>
 The Amazon Resource Name \(ARN\) of the AWS Key Management Service master key that is used to encrypt the database instances in the DB cluster, such as `arn:aws:kms:us-east-1:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef`\.
 If you enable the `StorageEncrypted` property but don't specify this property, the default master key is used\.
 If you specify this property, you must set the `StorageEncrypted` property to `true`\.
-If you specify the `SnapshotIdentifier`, do not specify this property\.
-The value is inherited from the snapshot DB cluster\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)\.